 Any such new Share Class will be added to the Supplement in accordance with the requirements of the Central Bank.
 All details of such Share Classes (including the applicable management fee) will be disclosed to the prospective investor prior to subscribing for Shares.

-10. Please note the example below the table and / or consult the Manager for further information.
+0 a la la sur tha table and / an annoult tha NAsia and fan funthan information 9.
+Please note the exam ble below the table and / or consult the Manager for further information.